 Lara, congratulations on wrapping up this challenging project!

 I particularly appreciate your dedication and communication skills.
-The fact that you managed to handle all communication during the briefing and throughout the creative process with the agency didn't go unnoticed.
+The fact that you managed to handle all communication during the briefing and creative process with the agency didn't go unnoticed.

 What she could improve: